SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/CodeAnalysis.md

 The email contains this message:

-`Hello GoCD Support
+>Hello GoCD Support

-Our team from the University of Nebraska at Omaha, SA-Java-CCSW, has analyzed GoCD opensource project as part of our coursework for Software Assurance.
+>Our team from the University of Nebraska at Omaha, SA-Java-CCSW, has analyzed GoCD opensource project as part of our coursework for Software Assurance.
 Documentation of our cource can be found [here](https://github.com/SA-Java-CCSW/CYBR8420ProjectGoCD).

-The team has identified a few issues that should be fixed.
+>The team has identified a few issues that should be fixed.
 The two main issues involve code changes.

-These issues are as follows:
+>These issues are as follows:

-**CWE-353: Missing Support for Cipher Integrity Check**
+>CWE-353: Missing Support for Cipher Integrity Check**
-*Usage of insecure Java Cipher API call Cipher.getInstance("AES/CBC/PKCS5Padding") in line 62 and 85 of source file [AESEncrypter.java](https://github.com/gocd/gocd/blob/master/config/config-api/src/main/java/com/thoughtworks/go/security/AESEncrypter.java).
+>Usage of insecure Java Cipher API call Cipher.getInstance("AES/CBC/PKCS5Padding") in line 62 and 85 of source file [AESEncrypter.java](https://github.com/gocd/gocd/blob/master/config/config-api/src/main/java/com/thoughtworks/go/security/AESEncrypter.java).

-**CWE-330: Use of Insufficiently Random Values**
+>CWE-330: Use of Insufficiently Random Values**
-*Usage of less secure random number generator in line 82 of source file [DownloadAction.java](https://github.com/gocd/gocd/blob/master/common/src/main/java/com/thoughtworks/go/domain/DownloadAction.java), in line 264 of source file [X509CertificateGenerator.java](https://github.com/gocd/gocd/blob/master/common/src/main/java/com/thoughtworks/go/security/X509CertificateGenerator.java), and line 55 of source file [SystemUtil.java](https://github.com/gocd/gocd/blob/master/base/src/main/java/com/thoughtworks/go/util/SystemUtil.java).
+>Usage of less secure random number generator in line 82 of source file [DownloadAction.java](https://github.com/gocd/gocd/blob/master/common/src/main/java/com/thoughtworks/go/domain/DownloadAction.java), in line 264 of source file [X509CertificateGenerator.java](https://github.com/gocd/gocd/blob/master/common/src/main/java/com/thoughtworks/go/security/X509CertificateGenerator.java), and line 55 of source file [SystemUtil.java](https://github.com/gocd/gocd/blob/master/base/src/main/java/com/thoughtworks/go/util/SystemUtil.java).
 More secure java.security.SecureRandom API should be used.

-Please advise on best course of action to contribute to this opensource project.
+>Please advise on best course of action to contribute to this opensource project.

-Thank you.

-Sincerely

-SA-Java-CCSW Team (Gavin C., Yifan S., Zhicheng C., Jun W.)`

 ### Project Links
 * Team Repository: https://github.com/SA-Java-CCSW/CYBR8420ProjectGoCD